miku/nightjet/README.md

 * [ ] A metadata completion tool (do a fine tune over metadata that is correct and then blank out known fields), maybe relate to the theme of metadata quality
 * [ ] write a pure Go version of wapiti
 * [ ] something like cbonsai, but for palm tree (wip)
+* [ ] tailpdf, tool that "reads" (papers) pdfs I download and amends a "RESEARCH.md" document with some finding, highlighted excerpts, maybe responding to a question in the document
+* [ ] a TUI to navigate a large (2B+) graph structure in an intuitive way, like ranger
+* [ ] a website that given a research pdf will find all links and archive them

 ## Models